 The following discussion of the Additional Entities includes a description of assets the Receiver has acquired as a result of the businesses' inclusion in the Receivership.
-Assets, including Additional Entities, which have been sold or otherwise disposed of are identified on the attached Exhibit B. Exhibit B includes a description of the asset, any known encumbrances related to the asset, the disposition of the asset, and the amount received from the sale of the asset through the date of this Interim Report, and/or the amount of debt waived in connection with the disposition of the asset.
+Assets, including Additional Entities, which have been sold or otherwise disposed of are identified on the attached Exhibit B. Exhibit B includes a description of the asset, any known encumbrances related to the asset, the disposition of the asset, and the amount received from the sale of the asset, and/or the amount of debt waived in connection with the disposition of the asset.
 For more information regarding assets identified on Exhibit B, please refer to prior Interim Reports.
 Assets which have not been sold or otherwise disposed of are discussed below.